hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/137_the_sages_of_india.md

 table before me, Pratyaksha, direct perception.
 This I see with the senses, and the truths of spirituality we also see in a superconscious state of the human soul.
 This Rishi-state is not limited by time or place, by sex or race.
-Vâtsyâyana boldly declares that this Rishihood is the common property of the descendants of the sage, of the Aryan, of the non-Aryan, of even the Mlechchha.
+Vātsyāyana boldly declares that this Rishihood is the common property of the descendants of the sage, of the Aryan, of the non-Aryan, of even the Mlechchha.
 This is the sageship of the Vedas, and constantly we ought to remember this ideal of religion in India, which I